scellecs/morpeh/README.md

 <img align="right" width="260px" height="260px" src="Unity/Utils/Editor/Resources/logo.png">

 ECS Framework for Unity Game Engine.

-Adapted for the development mobile games like Hyper Casual, Idlers, Arcades and other genres.
+Adapted for the development mobile games like:
+* Hyper Casual
+* Idlers
+* Arcades
+* Other genres

+Features:
 * Simple Syntax.
 * Simple Integration with Unity Engine.
 * No code generation and any C# Reflection in Runtime.